juripero/ryft-server/docs/auth.md

 # Authentication

-If authentication is enabled the ryft server checks for `Authorization` HTTP header.
+If authentication is enabled the `ryft-server` checks for `Authorization` HTTP header.

 If `Authorization` header contains `Basic` keyword the basic authentication is used.
-The ryft server extracts username and password from the header and checks the user is authorized to access requested resources.
+The `ryft-server` extracts username and password from the header and checks the user is authorized to access requested resources.

 Otherwise if `Authorization` header contains `Bearer` keyword the JWT is used.
-The ryft server extracts JWT token from the header and checks it.
+The `ryft-server` extracts JWT token from the header and uses it.

 There are two special endpoints for JWT authentication: